-N is for Navajo who herded flocks of sheep ←Show image 7A-16: Say: Clothing adorned with beads.
-[Point to the clothing adorned with beads.] $\mathbf{O}$ is for ornaments which made clothing more beautiful ←Show image in text 7A-17: Say: Native American powwows.
-[Point to the Native American powwows.] $\mathbf{P}$ is for Powwows held now and then
+N is for Navajo who herded flocks of sheep

+Native American tribes often decorated their clothing with beads. ←Show image 7A-16: Say: Clothing adorned with beads.
+[Point to the clothing adorned with beads.]
+O is for ornaments which made clothing more beautiful of Native Americans gathered for a meeting, it was called a powwow.
+Today, when Native Americans meet to dance, sing, and honor Native American culture, it may also be called a powwow. ←Show image in text 7A-17: Say: Native American powwows.
+[Point to the Native American powwows.]
+P is for Powwows held now and then